pablodecm/phd_thesis/src/105_chapter_5.md

 each Higgs boson leads to a a $\textrm{b}\bar{\textrm{b}}$, is considered.
-While the aforementioned final state is the most frequent by a considerably margin, a large background of similar events is expected from multijet QCD processes, which motivates the use of machine learning techniques to construct a summary statistic that can exploit the fine differences between signal and background for statistical inference.
+While the aforementioned final state is the most frequent by a considerably margin, a large background of similar events is expected from multi-jet QCD processes, which motivates the use of machine learning techniques to construct a summary statistic that can exploit the fine differences between signal and background for statistical inference.
 In fact, the expected background is so copious that insufficient simulated observations can